flaree/flare-cogs/dankmemer/README.md

 NOTE: If you're hosting your Red bot instance on Amazon AWS, you need to enable traffic from ports 80, 443 and 65535 from your AWS console -> Securit Groups and you also need to enable those ports from your system/VPS firewall otherwise you won't be able to access your Public IP.
 Google it if you don't know how to do it.

 ## Yes, this guide isn't extremely detailed.
 If you want to host it then I expect you to know what you're doing.
 What I listed was some information not seen on their repo.
-## If you do not know then you can apply for a key at mine or any public imgen out there.